brendonsa/embed-cluster/README.md

 ### Modifications done
 The [blab/cartography](https://github.com/blab/cartography) results we report in our paper can be different than the ones reported in the [blab/cartography](https://doi.org/10.1093/ve/veae087).

+We use some of the pipeline, trimming unneeded rules as the scope of the study differs.

 The pipeline was not modified if not needed, to keep the baseline results as comparable as possible.
 But some modifications had to be applied.